 - Preventing employers making deductions from staff tips.

-The Government also plans to improve workers’ ability to enforce their rights by bringing forward proposals for a single enforcement body and increasing the penalty for employers who have shown malice, spite or gross oversight in breaching employment rights from £5,000 to £20,000 with effect from 6 April this year.
+The Government is also improving workers’ ability to enforce their rights by bringing forward proposals for a single enforcement body and increasing the penalty for employers who have shown malice, spite or gross oversight in breaching employment rights from £5,000 to £20,000.
+This came into effect on 6 April this year.

 2. The #MeToo effect: Changes to sexual harassment law and confidentiality clauses (or non-disclosure agreements as they have become commonly known in the press)?